MD-Studio/charge_assign/doc/source/intro.rst

     * The :class:`ILPCharger <charge.chargers.ILPCharger>` solves the problem with an integer linear program using `PuLP <https://pythonhosted.org/PuLP/>`_.
     * The :class:`DPCharger <charge.chargers.DPCharger>` solves the problem with a dynamic program implemented in Python.

+Using those Chargers will yield partial charges for which the total sum is close to the total charge of the molecule and for which the frequencies have been maximised.
+When looking at the molecules the assigned charges of two atoms with identical k-neighborhoods might differ as the chargers are not bound to apply the same charges.
+To get symmetric charges you can use these chargers which will (if possible) assign identical charges to atoms with identical atom neighborhoods:

+    * The :class:`SymmetricDPCharger <charge.chargers.SymmetricDPCharger>` solves the problem with a dynamic program implemented in Python and assign symmetric charges.
+    * The :class:`SymmetricILPCharger <charge.chargers.SymmetricILPCharger>` solves the problem with an integer linear program using `PuLP <https://pythonhosted.org/PuLP/>`_ and assign symmetric charges.

 Batch Computations
 ------------------